defiprime/defiprime1/about.md

 * Visible product traction (not empty marketplace, not empty order book, etc).
 * Decentralized first.
 Label 'Region is not supported' it's a spit in the face of DeFi.
 Check our recent [twitter-poll](https://twitter.com/defiprime/status/1130890433821724672) with community sentiment on this matter.
 * No crypto tribalism and bias.
 Ethereum, Tron, EOS, Bitcoin and the rest of blockchains are equal as long as DeFi product built on top are useful.
+* Lastly: no, you can’t buy a listing on Defiprime, don’t waste your time.

 So to reiterate, we’ll give you two examples below.